Program overview

 Graduates of the Mechanical Technician – Elevating Devices program can pursue various career paths in Canada, including:

-• Safety Inspector: Ensures that elevating devices meet safety regulations and standards, conducting inspections and assessments.
+• Elevator Inspector: Ensure that elevating devices meet safety standards and regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.